fostroll/junky/doc/README_DATASETS.md

 ```python
 ds.fit(sentences, unk_token=None, pad_token=None, extra_tokens=None)
 ```
 The method fits the `Dataset` model to **sentences**.
-All params here has the same meaning as in the constructor, and this method is invoked from the constructor.
-So, you need it only if you want to reuse already existing `Dataset` object for some new task with a different set of tokens.
-Really, you can just create a new object for that.
+All params here have the same meaning as in the constructor, and this method is invoked from the constructor.
+So, you need it only if you want to reuse already existing `Dataset` object for a new task with a different set of tokens.
+In fact, you should just create a new object for that.

 ```python
 idx = ds.token_to_idx(token, skip_unk=False)